adityaandhavarpu/Aditya/README.md

 To run the models, open the provided Jupyter notebook, execute each cell in sequence, and evaluate the results based on the performance metrics.

 ## Acknowledgments
-This assignment is intended to demonstrate the fundamentals of linear and logistic regression.
+This project is intended to demonstrate the fundamentals of linear and logistic regression.
 Data has been provided to facilitate model implementation and evaluation.